 Although it is synthesized in the body from glutamic acid, glutamine is considered to be a conditionally essential amino acid due to a greatly increased demand for glutamine in catabolic states.

-During disease, there is an increased need for glutamine and these demands might not be met by the body's own synthetic pathways.
+During disease, there is an increased need for glutamine, and the body's synthetic pathways might not meet these demands.
 Because of this, supplementing glutamine might help:

 - Decreased appetite